ruuda/blog/posts/a-float-walks-into-a-gradual-type-system.md

 Finally,
 maybe I’m weighing referential transparency too heavily.
-Many languages choose to have multiple notions of equality, even though that adds complexity.
 I expect that even RCL
 will violate the substitution property at some point.
 For example,